Catford railway station

 It is adjacent to, and on a higher level than, Catford Bridge railway station on the Mid-Kent Line.
 The two stations are separated by the site of the former Catford Stadium.
 Interchange on one ticket is allowed between the two stations.

-There is only a small shelter, a ticket machine, a few lamp-posts and a stairway on each of the two otherwise bare platforms, unlike the more ornate Catford Bridge station, which has retained most of its original architecture.
-Each platform has customer information screens.

 Services

 All services at Catford are operated by Thameslink using Class 700 EMUs.

 The typical off-peak service in trains per hour is: